Alternatives to animal testing

 An innovative technique called microdosing can also be used in volunteers to measure how very small doses of potential new drugs behave in the human body.
 These microdoses are radio-labelled, injected into human volunteers and measured (usually in blood samples) using a very sensitive measuring device called an accelerator mass spectrometer.

 Less high-tech studies for nutrition, drug addiction and pain can also be carried out on consenting humans in the interest of advancing medical science.
-These studies can help replace animal tests.
+These studies can help replace animal tests and come with the obvious advantage that people are able to explain how they are feeling.

 - We are told that insulin therapy would not have been discovered unless animal researchers had removed the pancreas from dogs in the 1920s.
-But like other areas of medical research, the important clues actually came much earlier from observations of human patients.
+But the important clues actually came much earlier from observations of human patients.

-- Brain surgery in Parkinson’s patients identified the best place for Deep Brain Stimulation electrodes to be placed in the brain to improve symptoms, decades before a claimed ‘discovery’ in monkeys.
+- Brain surgery in Parkinson’s patients identified the best place for Deep Brain Stimulation electrodes to be placed in the brain to improve symptoms, decades before the ‘discovery’ in monkeys.

 - Alois Alzheimer first described the main features of Alzheimer’s disease in 1906 by studying brain segments from patients after they had died.